Nashville Municipal Auditorium: Construction

 Designed by Marr & Holman and constructed by Nashville Bridge Company in 1962 at a cost of $5 million, the venue was the first public assembly hall in the Mid South with air conditioning.

 The venue was built on the site of Bijou Amusement Company’s former Bijou Theatre as part of an urban renewal plan.
 Bijou Theatre was frequented by African American audiences prior to desegregation.

 The structure contains a 306-foot diameter bowl with a spherically curved, clear-span roof.
 Within the facility is an underground exhibition hall and an arena with two tiers of spectator stands.

 Opening and reception

 The first event at the venue was a Church of Christ revival on October 7, 1962.
 The week-long revival from October 7–14 drew more than 90,000 people.

 Alterations

 The walls of the upper and lower concourses are decorated with enlarged ticket stubs from events and concerts the venue hosted between 1962 and 2010.

 $3.2 million in renovations were completed in 2017 to satisfy venue promoter Live Nation, including modernized seating and dressing room areas.

 Notable events

+Ice Hockey

+Despite the auditorium's floor area being too small to fit a regulation North American rink, several minor league ice hockey teams have been based at Municipal Auditorium, including the Nashville Dixie Flyers (EHL, 1962―71), South Stars (CHL, 1981―83), Knights (ECHL, 1989―96), and Nighthawks/Ice Flyers (CHL, 1996―98).
+The auditorium has not hosted a hockey game since the Nashville Predators were founded in 1998 at Bridgestone Arena.